rwblokzijl/Msc-thesis-EuroToken/thesis.md

     b.
 User software
     c.
 Bank software
 5. Scientific novelty
     a.
-Move the perspective from stablecoin to europe's renewed infrastructure
+Move the perspective from stablecoin to Europe's renewed infrastructure
     b.
 Other coins that aim to do this: ripple
     c.
 Our added value (to the current system and other solutions)
         - Users get